GoogleChromeLabs/puppy-content/templates/method.md

 ### Exceptions

-// Delete this section and its heading if you do not know the exceptions thrown by this method.
+// Delete this section and its heading if no exceptions are thrown by this
+// method.
+Use a consistent grammatical structure throughout.
+Noun phrases and
+// sentences starting with verbs are prefered.
+This is not a school essay.
+Sentence
+// fragments are the correct approach for definitions.

 <dl>
   // Repeat for each exception
   <dt><code>ErrorName</code></dt>
   <dd>Definition</dd>
-  // Example:
-  // Notice that a complete sentence is not use here.
   <dt><code>TypeError</code></dt>
   <dd>Thrown when invalid data is passed in the `name` argument.</dd>
 </dl>